We don't just talk cars ... we teach how to buy them.

 Used Mitsubishi Eclipse Overview And How To Buy At The Best Price

-The Eclipse has been around now for nearly 20 years ... a testament to its success and one of America's most popular sport cars.
+The Eclipse had been around for over 20 years (from 1989 to 2012) ... a testament to its success as one of America's most popular sport cars at the time.
 The reason for its long run and wide acceptance can basically be boiled down to a combination of strong design styling, powerful engines, nimble performance and reasonable comfort ... all while maintaining quite affordable prices.

-Like most vehicles with staying power, the Eclipse has undergone a number of changes to maintain its appeal.
-The latest generation, its fourth, debuted with the 2006 model year and continued through to the current model.
+Like most vehicles with a long run, the Eclipse had undergone a number of changes to maintain its appeal.
+Its fourth and last generation debuted with the 2006 model year and continued through the 2012 model.
 This generation includes four trims: GS, SE, SE-V6 and GT.
 There were few changes during this run until 2009 when the SE models were dropped.